tneisinger/frontend-nanodegree-arcade-game/README.md

 ## Synopsis

-This is a recreation of Frogger, the classic arcade game.
-I built this game as a part of Udacity's Front End Nanodegree program.
+This is a simple clone of Frogger, the classic arcade game.
+It was built as a part of Udacity's Front End Nanodegree program.

 ## Setup